hydrobricks/hydrobricks-doc/doc/basics.rst

    socont.run(parameters=parameters, forcing=forcing)

-Then, the outlet discharge can be retrieved:
+Then, the outlet discharge (in mm/d) can be retrieved:

 .. code-block:: python